 What is NatureLink Perth?

-NatureLink Perth is a ‘community of practice’ of diverse stakeholders, working together to integrate nature into our city, to conserve and enhance our internationally-recognised biodiversity and provide a healthy, liveable city benefiting the economy, the environment and people.
+NatureLink Perth is a community of practice of diverse stakeholders working together to promote nature-linked urban design, to conserve and enhance biodiversity in this global biodiversity hotspot and nurture a healthy, liveable city benefiting the economy, the environment and people.

 Why do we need NatureLink Perth?